Axel Gnos: Formula Regional European Championship

 In February 2021 it was announced that Gnos would be competing in the Formula Regional European Championship with G4 Racing.
 His season would ultimately prove to be fruitless, with Gnos scoring a best finish of 14th at Barcelona and finishing 28th in the standings.

-For the 2022 season, the Swiss driver remained with his father's team, G4, this time partnering Matías Zagazeta and Owen Tangavelou.
+For the 2022 season, the Swiss driver remained with G4, this time partnering Matías Zagazeta and Owen Tangavelou.
 Following a challenging campaign, during which the Swiss driver missed a round following a crash at Spa-Francorchamps, Gnos confirmed that he would be leaving the team and the series after the end of the season, which he ended in 31st place.